 6 CLASSES & CLASS FLAGS

-6.3 The warning for the first division will be signalled by the hoisting of the Thornbury Yacht Club burgee.
+6.3 The warning for the first division will be signaled by the hoisting of the Thornbury Yacht Club burgee.

 6.4 The warning for the second division when required, will be code flag W.